Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Reload.** After attacking with the weapon once, you must take the Reload Action to reload it before attacking again, and you must have ammunition for it.
 You must have a free hand to do so.

+**Reach.** Attacks with the weapon can target creatures within 2 squares or hexagons instead of 1.

 **Small.** The weapon is considered a small object.
 Holding it does not prevent spellcasting even if the other hand is also occupied.

 **Two-Handed.** The weapon requires two unoccupied hands to wield.